CryptechTest/minetest_doc_items/API.md

 * `doc.sub.items.temp.eat`: For eatable items using the `on_use=minetest.item_eat(1)` idiom
 * `doc.sub.items.temp.eat_bad`: Same as above, but eating them is considered a bad idea

-### Forced and suppressed items
+### Entry creation
-By default, an entry for each item is added, except for items without a description (`description == nil`).
-This default behaviour can be changed.
+By default, an entry for each item is added automatically, except for items without a description (`description == nil`).
+This behaviour can be changed on a per-item basis.

-Entries can be forced, which means they will be forcefully added, against the default behaviour.
-Entries can be suppressed which means they will not be added at all.

-The default behaviour can be overridden by two ways: Groups and a function call.

-Use groups when you can directly define an item (in other words, in **your** mods).

-To force the entry of an item, add the item to the group `in_doc = 1`.
-To suppress the entry of an item, add the item to the group `not_in_doc = 1`.

-There are also the functions `doc.sub.items.add_forced_item_entries` and `doc.sub.items.add_suppressed_item_entries` which forces or suppress certain item entries.
-You should **only** use these functions when you can not use groups.

-When there are contradictions, forcing a group takes precedence over suppressing a group.
+By setting the item definition's field `_doc_items_create_entry` to `true` or `false`you can explicitly define whether this item should get its own entry.

+Suppressing an entry is useful for items which aren't supposed to be directly seen or obtained by the player or if they are only used for technical and/or internal purposes.
+Another possible reason to suppress an entry is to scrub the entry list of lots of very similar related items where the difference is too small to justify two seperate entries (e.g. burning furnace vs inactive furnace, because the gameplay mechanics are identical for both).

 ### Hidden entries
 Hidden entries are entries which are not visible in the list of entries.
 This